nikumar1206/loco/notes.md

 so does that mean one needs sub builds? each build will need a separate docker file. is this 2 separate pods ? or just one kubernetes pod machine with 2 containers?

+may be nice to have some sort of secrets integration? like pull ur aws ssm, vault, secrets, too much for MVP